-With the advent of the Nitrouseal® fullface-mask and breathing circuit and FDA clearance of the MINISCAV® portable vacuum pump, this problem has been solved.
+With the advent of the Nitrouseal® fullface-mask and breathing circuit and FDA clearance of the MINISCAV® portable nitrous waste gas scavenger system, this problem has been solved.

 Through use of “new” game-changing technology (i.e. the Nitrouseal® 3-component system*), it is now possible to move many invasive procedures previously performed only in a hospital or ASC to an office setting yielding synergistic benefits in productivity, net revenue, and Doctor and patient satisfaction.
 This conflates the trend of Insurance Companies to encourage increased office-based surgeries.

 Nowhere is this more evident than in the field of Urology.

 *Titratable Flowmeter (from Dentistry), proprietary full-face mask and breathing circuit to provide continuous flow of fresh gas and to capture all exhaled waste gas, and FDA-cleared portable vacuum pump.

 - Dr. Dean Tortorelis is Executive Director, Urology Associates Men’s Health Clinic, and Partner at Urology Associates Ltd, a division of Minnesota Urology, in Minneapolis, MN.

 - Dr. Eric Freedman is President of Advanced Urology CA, in Sonora, California.

 - Dr. Ali Kasraeian is Partner at Kasraeian Urology in Jacksonville, FL.

 - Dr. Ramsey Nashed is a Board-Certified anesthesiologist, Medical Director of an orthopedic surgery center, and Co-Founder of SEDATION SYSTEMS LLC in St Petersburg, FL.